WilkMat3/SET09102_Personal_Portfolio/week11_requirements.md

 *Figure 4 - registering dependency injections*

-Maui can handle the dependecy inection for us therefore I have registered singletons for the repository, view model and the page within the MAUIProgram.cs(Fig 4) as can be seen in the Figure 2 and 3 constructors I did not have to initialise anything.
+Maui can handle the dependency injection for us therefore I have registered singletons for the repository, view model and the page within the MAUIProgram.cs(Fig 4) as can be seen in the Figures 2 and 3 constructors I did not have to initialise anything.

 ## Testing